Skip to content

 A more efficient way to load from global memory is to use memory coalescing — having consecutive threads access consecutive memory addresses.

 Take a look at the diagram below.
 We will be using 256 threads per block.
 So threads t0–t255 will load consecutive elements 1–256.
-In the second iteration, threads t0–t255 will then load consecutive elements 257–511 and so on, until each thread has loaded 4 elements spaced by blockDim.x = 256.
+In the second iteration, threads t0–t255 will then load consecutive elements 257–511 and so on, until each thread in our case, has loaded 4 elements spaced by blockDim.x = 256.

 Note that this diagram illustrates one input row; there are m = 1024 of these blocks processing each row of the input.
 This is done in the following code snippet: